 I would be devastated if my dogs got loose, so I dressed and went next door.
 There was such relief as I checked their back fence.
 The dogs had not made it out after all!
 But the folks do know the fence needs repair again.
 She said they will try to put up some type of camera back there to see what is going on in that area at night.

 The funny part is that after I fed the animals and was about to fix my own breakfast, the dogs started carrying on.
 I found a city worker on the outside of the fence reading the meter.
 He pointed to Marcus and said, "What is he?
 He's beautiful."

-I really enjoy group called Kaoma.
-They often make a capella singing videos, but this one has music.
-It seems an appropriate time to receive a YouTube notification about their song titled "You'll Be Okay".
+I really enjoy a singer called Kaoma.
+He often makes a capella singing videos, but this one has music.
+It seems an appropriate time to receive a YouTube notification about his song titled "You'll Be Okay".
 I sure hope so!
+(One guy, four parts.)

 If the video doesn't play, click here.